sunaku/tork/README.markdown

 ## Configuration

-Tork looks for a configuration file named `.tork.rb` in its current working directory.
-The configuration file is a normal Ruby script, inside which you can query and modify the `Tork::Config` object, which is a kind of `Struct`.
+Tork looks for a configuration directory named `.tork/` inside its working directory.
+The configuration directory contains specially-named Ruby scripts, within which you can query and modify the settings for various tork programs.
+See the "FILES" sections in the manual pages of tork programs for details.

-Note that Tork *does not* automatically reload changes in your configuration file.
-So you must restart Tork accordingly if your configuration changes.
+Note that tork *does not* automatically reload changes from your configuration directory.
+You must restart tork accordingly if your configuration changes.

 ## License